finnsterfran/The_Written_Tapestry/README.md

 ## Login
 * Form to log registered users in, requiring input of username and password.

+## Log out
+* Button to exit logged in state will appear when user is logged in.

 ## Add a Story
 * Form to create and post a new story, user log in is required for this page to be available.
 * Inputs required: